Concrete Jungle (The OST)

-Concrete Jungle [The OST] is the first compilation album by American band Bad Omens, released on May 31, 2024 through Sumerian Records.
+Concrete Jungle [The OST] is the first compilation album by American heavy metal band Bad Omens, released on May 31, 2024 through Sumerian Records.
 The album is considered a follow–up to the record, The Death of Peace of Mind.
 It also serves as the companion soundtrack to the graphic novel "Bad Omens – Concrete Jungle, Volume 1".

 Release

 Following the success of the band's previous album, metalcore band Bad Omens was consistently booked on tours, shows, and festivals following the end of COVID–19 shutdowns.
 The sleeper success of "Just Pretend" after going viral on TikTok only further cemented the band's success, eventually becoming the band's first number-one radio hit.

 June 2023 saw the announcement of the "Concrete Jungle" comic book series, chronicling the fictional Bad Omens crime syndicate, by Sumerian Records.
 Operating within a sprawling metropolis by the same name of the comic book, the group seeks to consolidate their power within the city while obeying their own moral code.
 The first of four issues released on September 6.

 "V.A.N", the first single to be released from the album, was released on January 24, 2024, featuring Poppy, with whom they were currently touring.
 Rumors of a fourth Bad Omens album, often named Concrete Forever on the basis of the tour name, began to circulate.

 The album was officially announced on April 17, alongside a release date set for May 31.
 The announcement coincided with the release of two new singles: "The Drain" featuring Health and Swarm, and a remix of "The Death of Peace of Mind" by So Wylie.
 A fourth single, "Anything > Human" featuring Erra, was distributed the day before the album's release.